sudhanbalaji23/singtel-coding-assignment/README.md

 c.
 Can you think of other ways to model a rooster without using inheritance?

 Solution: Without inheritance, the RoosterAlternate class is done using Chicken object as an instance variable and initialize using default constructor in the RoosterAlternate class.

+### 4. Can you model a parrot?
+We are specifically interested in three parrots, one that lived in a house with dogs one in a house with cats, the other lived on a farm next to the rooster.

+a.
+A parrot living with dogs says: “Woof, woof”

+b.
+A parrot living with cats says: “Meow”

+c.
+A parrot living near the rooster says: “Cock-a-doodle-doo”

+d.
+How do you keep the parrot maintainable?
+What if we need another parrot lives near a Duck?
+Or near a phone that rings frequently?

+Solution: Introduced an interface Objects (that only sings.. assuming a phone sings) as the parent of all.
+Added a Parrot class with a parameterized constructor taking objects as parameter.